On That Note

 Thanoka Wood

-Flower?
-A classic for a reason.
-Rêve Lotus?
-Daringly innovative and imbued with the storytelling that made me fall in love with fragrance in the first place.
+Sharing that same crowded shelf are two Kenzo fragrances I’ve already come to know and love: Flower, a classic for a reason, and Rêve Lotus, imaginative, memory-soaked, and alive with the narrative quality that made me fall in love with fragrance in the first place.

-This little heartbreak came into my life via JoyBuy.
-Think Amazon, but perhaps a bit less soulless and with far more tempting detours for the fragrance-addled mind.
+This little heartbreak came into my life via JoyBuy (if you’re not familiar – think Amazon, but perhaps a bit less soulless and with far more tempting detours for the fragrance-addled mind).

-For a 50ml, she stands oddly tall, towering over the rest of my shelf and matching the height of her 100ml sister Flower.
-Her branding prepared me for something unusual, maybe even transportive.
+For a 50ml, she stands oddly tall, towering over the rest of my shelf and just about matching the height of her 100ml sister, Flower.
+It’s safe to say that her branding prepared me for something unusual and transportive.

 First Impressions